 The cause will need to be treated.
 It may stop or slow heart failure.

-Medicines may help decrease the workload on the heart.
-Options may include:
+Medicines to decrease the workload on the heart.
+Options are:

-If other treatment don't work, a heart transplant may be considered.
-The diseased heart is replaced with a healthy heart from a donor.
+A heart transplant may be needed if other methods do not help.
+This replaces a diseased heart with a healthy heart from a donor.

 American Heart Association

 Caring for Kids—Canadian Paediatric Society